-During this reporting quarter, silt curtains were in place by the contractor of CLP cable diversion enabling works as well as the DCM contractors for sand blanket laying works and at least two dolphin observers were deployed by each contractor in accordance with the Marine Mammal Watching Plan.
-Teams of at least two dolphin observers were deployed by contractors for continuous monitoring of the Dolphin Exclusion Zone (DEZ) for DCM trial works in accordance with the DEZ Plan.
-Trainings for the dolphin observers were provided by the ET prior to the aforementioned works, with a cumulative total of 137 individuals being trained and the training records kept by the ET.
-Testing on night vision devices for Dolphin Exclusion Zone monitoring was also conducted before the DCM trials.
-From the contractors' daily observation records and DEZ monitoring log records, no dolphin or other marine mammals were observed within or around the DEZ and silt curtains in this reporting quarter.
+During this reporting quarter, silt curtains were in place by the contractors for sand blanket laying works, in which at least two dolphin observers were deployed by each contractor in accordance with the MMWP.
+Teams of at least two dolphin observers were deployed by the contractors for continuous monitoring of the DEZ for DCM works in accordance with the DEZ Plan.
+Trainings for the proposed dolphin observers on the implementation of MMWP and DEZ monitoring were provided by the ET prior to the aforementioned works, with a cumulative total of 252 individuals being trained and the training records kept by the ET.
+From the contractors' MMWP observation records and DEZ monitoring records, no dolphin or other marine mammals were observed within or around the silt curtains, whilst there was one record of dolphin sighting within the DEZ of DCM works in this reporting quarter.
+According to contractors' site records, DCM works were suspended in this dolphin sighting event until the DEZ was clear of dolphin for a continuous period of 30 minutes.
 These contractors' records were also audited by the ET during site inspection.